PI-Portal/pi_portal/README.md

 Raspberry PI Door Logger

-Put a contact switch on a door and generate logs, alarms and notifications with your Raspberry PI.
-Connect a WebCam and view snapshots and motion activated videos over Slack.
-Add DHT11 temperature sensors and track temperature and humidity fluctuations over time.
+- Put a contact switch on a door and generate logs, alarms and notifications with your Raspberry PI.
+- Connect a WebCam and view snapshots and motion activated videos over Slack.
+- Add DHT11 temperature sensors and track temperature and humidity fluctuations over time.

-This is a hobby solution, and no warranty or guarantees of any kind are made.
+This is a hobby solution, no warranty or guarantee of any kind is made.

 Please use at your own risk.